-He originally appeared within a variety of electronic dance music genres and became recognized by early dance music connoisseurs for his influences on classic club vinyl tracks such as, So In Love With You, that featured American vocalists, Gerideau and Shawn Benson.
-It is now regarded as the first track to feature two male singers in a duet in house music worldwide.
-It was first performed live at the Ministry of Sound in London, alongside one of the pioneers of American dance music, DJ Tony Humphries, and it has since been re-released by Norman Jay, (awarded an MBE), for the 30th Anniversary of the internationally recognised, Notting Hill Carnival, on both CD and vinyl on Strut Records; securing Dee C'rell's place in the history of American and British house music.
+Dee C’rell established himself as a musician and producer within the primary progression of British dance music.
+He wrote and recorded extensively within a variety of electronic music genres that were released on vinyl and became known for his influence on, So In Love With You, writing all of the music and producing the original composition, whilst writing the music for the remix by American house DJ, Dave Camacho.
+The recording features American vocalists, Gerideau and Shawn Benson.
+It is considered the first recording to feature two male singers in a duet in house music worldwide.
+It was premiered live at the Ministry of Sound, in London, alongside the American house DJ, Tony Humphries.
+It was re-released by Norman Jay, (awarded an MBE), for the 30th Anniversary of the internationally recognised, Notting Hill Carnival in London, U.K. on both CD and vinyl on Strut Records.

-Dee C’rell was also at the forefront of a genre established as breakbeat, where he composed and recorded on vinyl with Subject 13, on record labels, Sony, and Underground Level Recording.
-Releasing, Techno City, The Unique Beatz E.P Vol.1 and Stay Blessed, these original vinyl releases were part of the British breakbeat scene which inadvertently became known worldwide as Drum ’N’ Bass.
+Constantly evolving within all genres of electronic music within this period, Dee was also at the forefront of a genre established as breakbeat, where he composed and recorded on vinyl as part of, Subject 13, releasing music on record labels, Sony and Underground Level Recording, or U.L.R, as it was more commonly known.
+Releasing compositions such as, Techno City, The Unique Beatz E.P Vol.1 and Stay Blessed, these original vinyl recordings became part of the British breakbeat music scene, which inadvertently influenced what would become known worldwide as, Drum ’N’ Bass.

 Dee C’rell’s music recording output is acknowledged as vast and spans multiple music genres.
 He is synonymous within contemporary music making, where he combines piano and electronics, solo piano, and electronic music into his creative process and music recordings.